inpsyde/composer-asset-compiler/docs/003-Script.md

 ## Short form

-When `script` is the _only_ configuration needed, it is possible to use a shorter form, and have something like:
+When `script` is the _only_ configuration needed, it is possible to use a shorter form, something like this:

 ```json
 {